 - Boosting Energy.
 Vitamin B12 in nutritional yeast helps in boosting energy, which enables you to perform your daily activities.
 However, be sure to read your labels because some manufacturers claim to fortify this product with vitamin B12 but do not.

 - Improved Skin, Nail, And Hair Health.
-Some studies reveal that nutritional yeast combats brittle nails, hair loss, acne, and other skin problems experienced in adolescence.
+Nutritional yeast contains nutrients that may help combat brittle nails, hair loss, acne, and other skin problems experienced in adolescence.

 - Promoting A Healthy Pregnancy.
-Nutritional yeast fortified with folic acid on top of vitamin B12 supports a healthy pregnancy by preventing congenital abnormalities and supporting the fetus’s growth.
+Nutritional yeast fortified with folic acid on top of vitamin B12 supports a healthy pregnancy by preventing congenital abnormalities and supporting fetal growth.